NCCMNT/ai_notebooks/README.md

 # AI Notebooks
 I find learning more productive and effective while trying to understand high-level concepts by exploring what really lays under the hood and how things work.
 Hence those notebooks.

-This repository contains a set of self-contained Jupyter notebooks that implement and demonstrate classical machine learning algorithms and models coded solely in numpy, from scratch with compact math and explanations for learning purposes.
+This repository contains a set of many Jupyter notebooks that implement and demonstrate classical machine learning algorithms and models coded solely in numpy, from scratch with compact math and explanations for learning purposes.

 ## Notebooks
 - `1.
 Linear_regression.ipynb` — Linear regression: closed-form solution, fitting and visualization.